rymiwe/weather-rails-app/README.md

 ---

 ## Key Architectural Choices
+- **SPA with Hotwire**: The app delivers a single-page application (SPA) experience using Hotwire (Turbo and Stimulus).
+All forecast interactions and UI updates happen seamlessly without full page reloads, resulting in a fast and modern user experience.
 - **Service Objects**: `ForecastService`, `GeocodingService`, and `ForecastCacheService` encapsulate business logic, keeping controllers thin and views simple.
 - **API Client Encapsulation**: All communication with the Pirate Weather API is handled by a dedicated `PirateWeatherClient` class.
 This ensures single responsibility, easy mocking for tests, and clean separation from business logic.
 - **Dependency Injection**: External services (like Geocoder) are injected into service objects, allowing for robust, isolated tests without global stubs or HTTP requests.